Dynamic Spatial Filtering in Streamlit & Panel Dashboards

 return gdf

-Building an R-tree index on the geometry column reduces intersection queries from O(n) linear scans to O(log n) tree traversals.
-In GeoPandas, spatial indexes are built lazily when .sindex is first accessed and cached on the GeoDataFrame object.
-Explicit pre-building avoids the first-query latency in dashboard contexts.
+An R-tree index on the geometry column turns intersection queries from an O(n) linear scan into an O(log n) tree traversal.
+In GeoPandas the index is built lazily the first time .sindex is accessed and cached on the GeoDataFrame object.
+Pre-build it explicitly so the first user interaction does not eat the construction latency.

 import geopandas as gpd